Adam Tickell: Background

 Adam Tickell obtained a first-class degree in Geography in 1987 from the University of Manchester and a PhD from the same institution on the social regulation of banking.

 Tickell moved jobs frequently, holding positions and professorships at the universities of Bristol, Leeds, Southampton, Birmingham and Royal Holloway, University of London.

 At the University of Bristol, from 2000, he became research director of the Faculty of Social Sciences and Law.
 Simultaneously, he was the vice chair of the Research Grants Board of the Economic and Social Research Council (ESRC).

 He later joined Royal Holloway, becoming dean and vice-principal.
 He joined the University of Birmingham in 2011, becoming provost and vice-principal.
 He became the vice-chancellor of the University of Sussex in 2016.
 He became vice-chancellor of the University of Birmingham in January 2022.

 He is the current chair of Universities UK Open Access Implementation Group.

 Launched in March 2021, Tickell led a review, on behalf of the Department for Business, Energy & Industrial Strategy, with an overarching goal 'to advise on a substantial reduction in unnecessary research bureaucracy in government and the wider sector, supporting researchers to focus on research and related activities which contribute to a healthy research base”.

-In July 2022, Tickell released the The Independent Review of Research Bureaucracy having been asked to carry out the review by the government in the previous year.
+In July 2022, Tickell released The Independent Review of Research Bureaucracy having been asked to carry out the review by the government in the previous year.
 The review highlighted the need for coordinated change across the research and innovation community.

 In November 2024, he was appointed as a non-executive director at The Department for Science, Innovation and Technology.
 The main responsibilities of a member are to attend meetings of the departmental board, chaired by the Secretary of State and to provide over-arching strategic and insight to the department.